 When you’re hurt on someone else’s property, the property owner is bound to file a claim with the insurance company.
 Expect the insurance company to dig into your case and look for ways to pay less than you’re asking for.
 One common tactic is claiming that you should have seen the danger and avoided it.

 If you’re facing this type of issue, it’s important to call a lawyer.
-Under Florida’s comparative fault laws, your compensation award can be reduced if you’re partly at-fault for the accident.
+Under Florida’s modified comparative fault laws, your compensation award can be reduced or eliminated if you’re partly at fault for the accident.
+If you’re 50% or less responsible for the incident, your award will be reduced proportionately.
+However, if your level of fault exceeds 50%, you’re barred from financially recovering anything.

 We Handle All Types of Premises Liability Claims in Tampa, FL